TuringPlanck/web-terminal/README.md

 Ready to use on child or instance inheriting from Terminal prototype.<br>
 Add commands to prototype as desired.
 For default use, run **terminal.init()** on instance.<br>

-A basic example can be found at: [JSFiddle](https://jsfiddle.net/turingplanck/4dm43g8j/2/)
+A basic example can be found at: <a href="https://jsfiddle.net/turingplanck/4dm43g8j/2/" target="_blank">JSFiddle</a>

 ### Usage: terminal = new Terminal(target, PS1, welcome, guide, commands)